 -

-Inclusive Practices in the Arts- This training presents information on developing lessons using Universal Design for Learning guidelines and Differentiated Instruction that is specific to the arts, incorporating accommodations, and assessing the performance of students with disabilities in the arts.
+Engaging Practices in the Arts- This training presents information on developing lessons using Universal Design for Learning guidelines and Differentiated Instruction that is specific to the arts, incorporating accommodations, and assessing the performance of students with disabilities in the arts.
 This workshop also provides opportunities for arts educators to make and take adapted art tools back to their classrooms.
 This session is appropriate for teaching artists, classroom teachers, and paraprofessionals.
 (5-6 hours)

 -